 12 This coalition is a network of Civil Society Organisations (CSO) involved in diverse areas of interest throughout Saint Lucia.
-The coalition of well set and the public and private sectors in the sustainable development of Saint Lucia.
-See: ICSO Directory - The Coalition of Civil Society Porganisations (saintluciaescoalition org.).
-The Coalition of Civil Society Porganisations (saintluciaescoalition org.)
+The coalition was established as a platform for engaging civil society as equal partners with the public and private sectors in the sustainable development of Saint Lucia.
+See: The Coalition of Civil Society Organisations (saintluciacsocoalition.org).
+The Coalition maintains a comprehensive list of CSOs in St. Lucia.
+See: CSO Directory - The Coalition of Civil Society Organisations (saintluciacsocoalition.org)